livepeer/verification-classifier/articles/article-1/article-i.md

-Assessing metrics for video quality verification in Livepeer’s ecosystem {#ecf0 .graf .graf--h3 .graf--leading .graf--title name="ecf0"}
+Assessing metrics for video quality verification in Livepeer’s ecosystem
 ========================================================================

 This is the first of a series of posts.
 The aim of these is to share